-Fortunately, Seattle’s overripe with prime juice and smoothie spots.
-As long as you time your visit right, or plan your schedule around a 10-15 minute wait in line (that’s what Instagram is for), you’re golden.
-Whether you’re looking for cold-pressed, caffeinated, or maca-infused, there’s a juice in the city for a healthier you.
+Fortunately, Seattle is stocked with prime juice and smoothie spots.
+As long as you time your visit right, or plan your schedule around a 10- to 15-minute wait in line (that’s what Instagram is for), you’re golden.
+Whether you’re looking for cold-pressed, caffeinated, or maca-infused, these go-to juice spots have you covered.

-Sweetgrass Food Co. downtown has everything you need when you’re looking for an uber-healthy pick-me-up: amazing smoothies, juices, and lattes all in a beautiful, light, and airy space.
-They claim to be born out of ‘an equal love for Seattle and good, wholesome food’ — two of our favorites.
+This health-conscious eatery downtown has everything you need when you’re on the search for an uber-healthy pick-me-up: amazing smoothies, juices, and lattes all available in a beautiful, light, and airy space.
+Not only that, everything is made in-house and crafted with hormone- and antibiotic-free produce, and sustainably-sourced ingredients.
 Must-tries: the Good Morning Brew smoothie (with cold brew coffee), the Sunny Juice, and the Matcha Mocha.

-If you went to Bumbershoot or an outdoor yoga class at Gasworks or Bite of Seattle, you’ve likely tried a sample of Pressed Juicery’s amazing cold-pressed drinks.
-Theirs come pre-bottled, making them a great grab-and-go as you’re headed to the gym or are in a time crunch but want a healthy snack.
+If you been to Bumbershoot music festival, an outdoor yoga class at Gas Works Park, or Bite of Seattle, then you’ve likely tried a sample of Pressed Juicery’s amazing cold-pressed drinks.
+Theirs come pre-bottled, making them a great grab-and-go option when you’re headed to the gym or are in a time crunch but want a healthy snack.
 And unlike a lot of juiceries around, they also offer one-, three-, and five-day pre-packaged juice cleanses making them your go-to if you’re in need of a good detox.
-And don’t leave without trying the surprisingly delicious Strawberry Almond blend.
+Just don’t leave without trying the surprisingly delicious Strawberry Almond blend.
 You can find them in Westlake Center, Capitol Hill, Queen Anne, and Bellevue Square.

 When people just can’t get enough of your product, you know you’re onto something.
 Of course, that’s a good problem to have.
 It’s also exactly what happened to the juice cleanse business Kari Brunson and Brandin Myett started a few years back.
-From selling at the farmers market to a pop-up spot at Le Bete and now a 25-seat cafe in Capitol Hill, Juicebox is a must for juice, smoothies, or wellness shots.
-If you’re in the mood for a full-on meal, Juicebox has you covered, offering veggie-centric dishes for breakfast, lunch, and weekend brunch.
+From selling at the farmers market to a pop-up spot at Le Bete and now a 25-seat cafe in Capitol Hill, Juicebox is a Seattle favorite for juices, smoothies, or wellness shots.
+If you’re in the mood for a full-on meal, they have you covered there, too, offering veggie-centric dishes for breakfast, lunch, and weekend brunch.